ricsanfre/pi-cluster/docs/_docs/backup.md

 ## Velero Installation

-Velero defines a set of Kuberentes' CRDs (Custom Resource Definition) and Controllers that process those CRDs to perform backups and restores.
+Velero defines a set of Kubernetes' CRDs (Custom Resource Definition) and Controllers that process those CRDs to perform backups and restores.
-Velero also provides a CLI to execute backup/restore commands using Kuberentes API.
+Velero also provides a CLI to execute backup/restore commands using Kubernetes API.
 More details in official documentation, [How Velero works](https://velero.io/docs/latest/how-velero-works/)

 The complete backup workflow is the following: